Photonio/Open-Timeline-Format/README.md

+# Timeline Graph
-# Open Timeline Format
+Open Timeline Format:
-A interchangeable Timeline format that lets you open the same project in multiple NLE suites!
+An interchangeable Timeline format that lets you open the same project in multiple NLE suites!
 Uses a Graph datastructure.